gavinlyonsrepo/bashmultitool/README.md

 ```

 There are six files in library and they are independent of each other
-you can source them individually if you wish, however the prompt file *IS*
+you can source them individually if you wish, however the prompt file *is*
 dependent on print.

 Each file has one function, To access functions from your shell scripts:

 [functionname] [keyword] [options]

 Six separate markdown help files with detailed information,
 in documentation folder are available.
-For shortcut to each file click on link in 2nd table in **Files and setup** section below.
+For shortcut to each file click on link in 2nd table in *Files and setup* section below.
 The repo also contains a test folder where test files used in development are available.

 Files and setup